The Hub Scrub Project - Revising and Refreshing Old Hubs

 The summary is another place that I quickly completed in order to get the hub published.
 They need more attention since they are the advertisement that will entice the readers to click on the link.

 I need to spend some time polishing the summary of each of my hubs.
-I want to have a first sentence that is short and sweet, but will entice the reader to click on the link.
-Many of my RSS capsules include just a first sentence to keep it from taking up too much space.
-The remaining sentence or two will include enough descriptive words to describe the hub and use keywords.
+I want to have a sentence or phrase that is short and sweet, but will entice the reader to click on the link.
+It will include enough descriptive words to describe the hub and use keywords.

 Since I do not create the summaries in Word, it is very important to check the spelling and grammar of the summaries.